jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 can clearly see where Anfernee McLemore went down with a season ending injury in the 27th game against South Carolina.

-Auburn's best offensive game of the season came in game five against Wintrop where Auburn scored 145.3 points per 100 possessions.
+Auburn's best offensive game of the season came in game five against Winthrop where Auburn scored 145.3 points per 100 possessions.
 That game is also the best offensive game in the Bruce Pearl era.